KINGgemeenten/accessibilitymonitor/README.md

 -----------
 * `cd ./application`
 * `composer install`
 * `cp ./application/container_overrides_example.yml ./application/container_overrides.yml` and edit the values.
+* Make sure that the `tmp_directory` path (defaults to `/tmp/accessibilitymonitor`) is writable by the user under which the workers run.
+This directory path can be overridden in `container_overrides.yml`.

 Worker manager
 --------------